 Another Possible Point Shelter: The next view below has moved a bit to the left, still looking up at this site from a bit down in the ravine.
 Overlayed this time at the same location is a different virtual model of a different screened in shelter concept.
 This shelter is a little ornate for our simplicity testamony, but I like the deck viewing area.
 Also through the trees behind the shelter and to the right, you can see the large clearing that opens up the vista even in the summer.

 I had to find different models from the right perspective to match the view.
 So ignore the virtual shelter details, they are just representative. to show the potential for this site.

 The larger frontal face of this shelter would look out over the ravine and back towards AFM meeting house.
 It seems that a structure that is open with 360 degree visibility is a good match to the surrounding views.
-Notice the big holy tree is in the center behind the structure (though it does not show through the virtual simulated screen windows).
+Notice our neighbor's big holy tree is in the center behind the structure (though it does not show through the virtual simulated screen windows).

 View from the Ravine Clearing Direction : The following view has moved around to the other western side of this site and was taken looking back east.
 Now you can see the holy tree to the right and the gully of junk behind it.
 The cost for a typical screened-in shelter like this of about 180 square feet is on the order of $11,000 (though we might need to add some for the pecularities of this site).
 See the cost estimator.
 Or if that doesnt work, See the estimate.

 Existing Point View and Future Potential Walkway: Getting back to reality, the next view below (which you have seen before) goes back to the top of this point site and removes the virtual shelter.
 This location on the Point is where the possible outdoor shelter would go nicely but somewhat down the hill to remain on our property.
 The big holy tree is off to the left and out of this view.
 Our AFM meeting house is in the center of this view as and very visible in the fall and winter in the area of the white box.